VaibhavBiyawala/Customer_email_sender/README.md

     - Navigate to the "Upload Data" page.
     - Select the input type (CSV File or Google Sheet).
     - Upload the file or select the Google Sheet.
+            - Note : if you select google sheet than the sheet which have access to google service account will only visible.
     - Click "Upload".

 3. Customize and send emails:

     - Navigate to the "Send Emails" page.
+    - Select Email type i.e Mailgun, Google, Outlook.
     - Customize the email prompt using the provided template.
-    - Select the column for email addresses.
+    - Select the column which contains email addresses in your sheet.
+            - Note : If you use mailgun than the email address in the sheets should be added and verified in mailgun.
-    - Schedule the emails or send them immediately.
+    - Schedule the emails.
     - Click "Send Emails".

 4. View real-time analytics: